Overview of Paid Sick Time Laws in the United States:

 Can sick time be used for specific “safe time” purposes (related to domestic violence, sexual assault, or stalking)?
 Yes, when the worker or the worker’s family member is the victim.

 Can sick time be used under the law to bond with a new child and/or deal with a family member’s death?
 Note: It is possible that other laws, such as the Family and Medical Leave Act or a state equivalent, could provide eligible workers with unpaid leave for these purposes.
-No.
+The time cannot be used to bond with a new child, but can be used to make funeral arrangements, attend funeral or memorial services, or address financial or legal matters relating to the death of a family member.

 Can sick time be used when a worker’s place of work or child’s school/place of care is closed by public health officials for a public health emergency?
 Yes.
-The law also allows workers time off if their place of business is closed due to weather or if they need to care for a family member whose school/place of care is closed due to weather.
+The law also allows workers time off if their place of business is closed due to weather or public emergency or if they need to care for a child whose school/place of care is closed due to weather or public emergency.
+However, certain workers may not be able to use their sick time for this reason if their preassigned or foreseeable work duties during the public emergency or weather event would require them to respond to the emergency or weather event, such as firefighters, licensed peace officers, 911 dispatchers, correctional facility guards, and public employees with commercial driver’s licenses

 Rate at which workers earn paid sick time?
 1 hour for every 30 hours worked